-Note: After initial opening, the reagents are stable until the expiry date when stored between +2°C and +8°C and protected from contamination, unless stated otherwise below.
+Note: Unless stated otherwise, after initial opening the reagents are stable until the expiry date, when stored between +2°C and 8°C and protected from contamination.

 - Slides: Ready for use.
-Remove the protective cover only when the slides have reached room temperature (+18°C up to +25°C; condensed water can damage the substrate).
+Remove the protective cover only when the slides have reached room temperature (condensed water can damage the substrate).
+Mark with a felt-tip pen.
 Do not touch the BIOCHIPs.
 If the protective cover is damaged, the slide must not be used for diagnostics. - Fluorescein-labelled secondary antibody (FITC): Ready for use.
 Before using for the first time, mix thoroughly.
 The conjugate is sensitive to light.
-Protect from sunlight 本. - Positive and negative controls: Ready for use.
-Before using for the first time, mix thoroughly.
-Positive control with titer information: The label contains the target value and the substrate used to determine the target value.
-The lower tolerance limit is one titer level below the target value, the upper tolerance limit lies two titer levels above the target value.
-The control is to be diluted with PBS-Tween.
-After opening, the control has a shelf-life of 6 months when stored at +2°C to +8°C. Diluted controls must be incubated within one working day. - PBS-Tween: 1 pack of "Salt for PBS" should be dissolved in 1 liter of distilled water (optimal: aqua pro infusione, aqua ad injectabilia) and mixed with 2 ml of Tween 20 (stir for 20 min until homogeneous).
+Protect from sunlight . - Positive and negative controls: Ready for use.
+Before using for the first time, mix thoroughly. - PBS-Tween: 1 pack of "Salt for PBS" should be dissolved in 1 liter of distilled water (optimal: aqua pro infusione, aqua ad injectabilia) and mixed with 2 ml of Tween 20 (stir for 20 min until homogeneous).
 The prepared PBS-Tween can be stored at +2°C to +8°C, generally for 1 week.
-PBS-Tween should not be used if the solution becomes cloudy or contamination appears. - Mounting medium: Ready for use.

-Reagent trays: Reaction fields of the reagent tray must be hydrophilic and surrounding area hydrophobic.
-If necessary, leave in 2% Deconex 11 universal (EUROIMMUN order number: ZZ 9912-0101) for 12 hours.
-Afterwards rinse generously with water and dry.
-Cleaning: Rub reagent trays with 5% Extran MA 01 (EUROIMMUN order number: ZZ 9911-0130) and rinse with plenty of water.
-To disinfect: Spray reagent trays generously with Mikrozid AF (EUROIMMUN order number: ZZ 9921-0125), turn over and leave for 5 minutes.
-Afterwards, rinse generously with water and dry.
+PBS-Tween should not be used if the solution becomes cloudy or contamination appears. - Embedding medium: Ready for use. - Reagent trays: Reaction fields of the reagent tray must be hydrophilic and surrounding area hydrophobic.
+If necessary, wipe with Extran MA 01 (EUROIMMUN order no. ZZ 9911-0130) and rinse generously with water.
+To disinfect: Immerse in Sekusept Extra (Henkel) (3% in water) for 1 hour.
+After disinfection rinse generously with water and dry with absorbent paper.